My Bicycle: Controversy

-The film received some international recognition after its exhibition in several international film festivals, that include Tallinn Black Nights Film Festival, Göteborg Film Festival and Zanzibar International Film Festival.
-However, it has been banned by Bangladesh Film Censor Board from screening in Bangladesh.
-The Bangladesh Army took notice and lodged a complaint that the film showed the activities of the army in the Chittagong Hill Tracts which is a sensitive issue.
-The film was censored due to its unfavorable portrayal of the police and armed forces in Chittagong Hill Tracts conflict.
-Director Aung Rakhaine, alleged to the Censor Board for the violation of human rights.
+The film received some international recognition after its exhibition in several international film festivals, including the Tallinn Black Nights Film Festival, Göteborg Film Festival, and Zanzibar International Film Festival.
+However, it has been banned by the Bangladesh Film Censor Board from screening in Bangladesh.
+There has been speculation that the censor board may not have been able to evaluate a film in the Chakma language or that the Bangladesh Army may have objected to how its activities in the Chittagong Hill Tracts were depicted.